zarinelu/pei-dynamics-2/README.md

 - code was run on python version 3.10.12

 ### Files
-- results20.zip all plots for PEI-20 as **vector graphs**.
+- results20.zip all plots for PEI-20 as **vector graphics**.
 If plots are desired to be used, this is the best place.
 - ...all_results.ipynb: Jupyter Notebook containing all the calculations and plots (apart from relaxation times) used in result section of my thesis
 - ...relaxationtimes.ipynb: plots of tau vs temperature from different methods
 - ...interpl-showcase.ipynb: plots of the difference between interpolation and raw data